Worship

 • Jesus our Lord suffered so that we may live.
 He was crucified and yet He prayed for us, “Father forgive!”

 The use of paradox here heightens our awareness of this mystery.
 These expressions point us to God, the centre of the Gospel story.
-The song’s refrain calls us to bow down and worship God. is is God’s command (Deut 6:5, Deut 6:6-9, Deut 6:18, John 4:24).
+The song’s refrain calls us to bow down and worship God.
+This is God’s command (Deut 6:5, Deut 6:6-9, Deut 6:18, John 4:24).

 I see three prevailing themes in the song.
 These are meekness, humility and selflessness.
 To follow Christ is to be aware of these three things.
 It’s a tall order but with the grace of God these attributes are possible to attain.